alliander-opensource/rcdt_robotics/docs/content/input_devices.md

 sudo apt install android-tools-adb
 ```

 Next, connect the Quest to the host device via USB.
-You should see the Quest as:
+When using `lsusb` you should see the Quest as:

 ```bash
 ID XXXX:YYYY Oculus VR, Inc. Quest 3